 - Powerful tools you can use to take full control over your online store

 PrestaShop was founded in 2008 and is a “freemium”, open-source eCommerce solution.
 It is currently used by 250,000 shops worldwide and is available in 60 different languages.

 Unlike other platforms, PrestaShop is free to download with no pricing plans.
 However, where they make their money is by charging a high price for important add-ons that your store will greatly benefit from.

 If you aren’t careful and don’t do your research to figure out what modules (add-ons) you need and don’t need, you may end up paying more than if you were to go with one of the other fully hosted eCommerce platforms on this list.

 Along with this, you’ll have to pay for hosting from a separate web hosting service company.
-Hosting is required for any eCommerce platform, however the difference Prestashop and other platforms is that hosting is built into platforms like Shopify and 3Dcart but for Prestashop you must use a separate web hosting service company like Siteground.
+Hosting is required for any eCommerce platform, however, the difference Prestashop and other platforms are that hosting is built into platforms like Shopify and 3Dcart but for Prestashop, you must use a separate web hosting service company like Siteground.

 This could potentially add an extra level of headaches if you’re a beginner but can give you a faster website as you can choose a hosting server closest to your target location.

 Something to note: PrestaShop does have one monthly plan available.
 It is called PrestaShop Ready and may be of interest to you.
 Click here to learn more about this.

 Although there are many tutorials and guides available online, if you don’t have a lot of tech experience and need multiple add-ons, PrestaShop can get complicated quickly.